null Skip to main content

 Shop Now !

-No, a Taser is typically more painful because it penetrates deeper and affects the entire body, while a stun gun works on localized muscles.
+No, a Taser is more painful because it affects the whole body, while a stun gun targets localized muscles.

 2. Can a stun gun knock someone unconscious?